 Reliability is a crucial element in a web host, and if there’s one shared hosting company you can count on, it’s probably Vodien web hosting.
 Although most of the companies on this list have been around for a few years, Vodien is a Singapore company that’s been around since 2002.
 Although they went through a few changes, they’ve been dedicated to web hosting and development in Singapore since 2005.

 Although going local can mean supporting companies that are in your backyard, it doesn’t always equal affordability.
 Vodien’s cheapest hosting plan, webValue, starts at $11/month.
-With that plan, you’ll get 15 GB in storage, five websites, and unlimited data transfer.
+You’ll get 15 GB in storage, five websites, and unlimited data transfer with that plan.

 At $33/month, this brand boasts the webExpert plan as its “best value” option.
 There’s 50 GB of disk space, up to 30 email addresses at your disposal, and 15 websites.
 A lot of businesses probably won’t require more than this, but for $66/month, you can always get the webElite plan.